“There are shortcuts to happiness, and dancing is one of them.” – Vicky Baum

 I’ve included this one more as an explanation of that fleeting emotion that can only be achieved through dance rather than an actual dance scene.
 I bet we’ve all had times when we felt so ecstatic that our bodies couldn’t contain such a large amount of happiness.
 Those times when there is so much energy coursing through our bodies that we cannot sleep let alone stand still.
 I have been known to play this song on repeat on more than one such occasion.
 It is just such a true to life song and experience.

 On this note, I will leave you to have your own spontaneous dance experience should you wish to.

-What are some of your favorite spontaneous dances scenes from Film and TV?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+What are some of your favorite spontaneous dances scenes from Film and TV?Pin this article to read later!
+And make sure to follow us on Pinterest.